egpivo/egpivo.github.io/about.md

 <div class="list-group-item">
 <h4 class="list-group-item-heading">SpatMCA</h4>
 <p class="list-group-item-text"> This package provides regularized maximum covariance analysis by (1)
-identifying smooth and localized couple patterns to understand how one spatial process is affected by another; (2) suitable for either regularly or irregularly spaced data; (3) the alternating direction method of multipliers (ADMM) algorithm.
+identifying smooth and localized couple patterns to understand how one spatial process is affected by another; (2) suitable for either regularly or irregularly spaced data, including 1D, 2D, and 3D; (3) the alternating direction method of multipliers (ADMM) algorithm.
 </p>
 <br />
 <ul class="list-inline">